beans

 In this article, I’ll take your hand and walk you through everything you need to know to become a legit home barista.

-Espresso Beans Roast Type Beans Origin Flavors
+Name Buy Roast Type Beans Origin Flavors

-Trade Coffee Subscription Various Various Various
+Trade Coffee Subscription Official store Various Various Various

-What’s unique about espresso beans?
+What’s unique about coffee beans for espresso?

 The first question you may ask is, ‘why not just use regular coffee beans?’